Har Ki Dun Trek

 The journey from Dehradun to the Sankri is beautiful and it is you in Dehradun.
 From Rajpur Road you will go and they will come to Mussoorie which is called the queen of the mountains.
 After Mussoorie, you will come to Kamptitall.
 Here you will stop 45 minutes for breakfast and after breakfast, you will come along the Yamuna River – Purola, here you will stay for lunch for 1 hour.
 After that you will be taken straight to the place where our team Himalayan Hikers will be ready to welcome you.

-Before starting the journey to Har Ki Dun trek, make sure that you need payments, and then take out the cash on the way, no bank and ATM.
-No, the Purola market is the last place where you can withdraw cash from ATM, (If you want to withdraw money then do it in Dehradun.)
+Before starting the journey to the Har Ki Dun trek, make sure that you have sufficient cash for the trek ahead.
+Purola market is the last place where you can withdraw cash from an ATM, but it can be out of service.
+That‘s why make sure to withdraw money from Dehradun or Mussoorie.

 Sankri is a small village located in the Uttarkashi district of Uttarakhand, India.
 Being a remote location, the mobile network connectivity in Sankri may be limited.
-However, some of the major mobile network providers in India like , Jio, Vodafone and BSNL have network coverage in the area.
+However, some of the major mobile network providers like Jio and BSNL have network coverage in Sankri.
+But as you leave base camp, the network connectivity becomes unreliable.

 The Grand Shiva Home Stay in Sankri, Uttarkashi, Uttarakhand